What is Our Task

 Our western society is very task-oriented.
-This was ‘the new world’; our ancestors came here pursuing change; to start a new life that was different and hopefully better than the one they had left behind.
+This was ‘the new world’; our ancestors came here pursuing change;

 We are by nature, a forward looking people.
-We anticipate the next new development, next season, next scientific advancement.
-We teach our children to move forward, to strive, to achieve.
+We anticipate the next new development, next season,

 All these things are important and necessary goals, but the flip side of all this drive towards progress, is that sometimes, we are so focused on moving forward, we totally miss the joys of where we are presently.